kantar0/react-portfolio-kantar0.dev/README.md

 ### Pre requirements 📋

-_Cualquier servidor web que soporte de soporte React y tener una cuenta en sanity y definir los esquemas del mismo.
+_Any web server that supports React support and have an account in sanity and define the schemas of it.

-### Instalación 🔧
+### installation 🔧

 1. Download or clone the project.
 2. use /npm start to run the project